newT993/nextOne/README.md

 # nextOne
-My first repository on GitHub with no bike
+My first repository on GitHub with no bike.
+Hello .
+How are you?
+I am fine :(
+Thank you .